Misfit-138/OpenBSD_Sauengard/README.md

 ## License

 This source code is licensed under the BSD 3-Clause License found in the LICENSE file in the root directory of this source tree.
+The audio files are licensed under the Creative Commons License, except as noted in the Credits.

 Copyright © 2022, 2023, 2025